What would you like to save for?Go: Investment Selector

 - Funds can be withdrawn at any time

-- Options include Savings Accounts, TFSA Mutual Fund, TFSA GICs
+- Options include Savings Accounts, TFSA Mutual Fund, and TFSA GICs

 Learn more: Tax Free Savings Accounts

-- Help save for long-term financial security of a person with a disability
+Help save for the long-term financial security of a person with a disability.

-- Contributions not included as income when paid out
+- Contributions when paid out are not considered income

-- May be eligible for Canada Disability Savings Grant (CDSG)
+- May be eligible for the Canada Disability Savings Grant (CDSG)

 Learn more: Registered Disability Savings Plans

-- Save for any short- or long-term savings goal, whether it's a down payment for a home, a vacation, wedding, new car or other major purchase, or simply a rainy-day fund.
+- Save for any goal: a down payment for a home, a vacation, wedding, new car or other major purchase, or simply a rainy-day fund

-- Choose from any of the CIBC products and services offered
+- Choose from a wide array of CIBC products and services

 See our Ways to Invest section below to find the right solution for you.

-Earn % on new deposits for a limited time with the CIBC TFSA Tax Advantage Savings Account®
+Earn %* on new deposits into a CIBC TFSA Tax Advantage Savings Account® for a limited time.

 Learn more: Mutual Funds